Providing appropriate compensation for past events is a priority for Post Office. We are continuing to make payments every week.

 Following Government funding support in 2021, offers and payments are being made each week after the assessment of cases by the Scheme’s independent advisory panel of experts.
 You can find information on the progress of the Scheme here.

 We also ran the Stamp Scheme for Postmasters who felt they were affected by the way certain discrepancies in stamp stock had previously been resolved.
-Applications to both schemes are now closed.
+Applications to this scheme are now closed.